wesselvdrest/designofmas/readme.md

 What things you need to install the software and how to install them

 ```
-- Download the latest version of Java
+- Update to Java Version 8 Update 221 (Using JDK 11 and 13 also works)
 - A program like that runs Java files, like Eclipse

 ```